wendehals/bricks-cli/docs/commands.md

 	Global Flags:
 		--verbose   verbose output

-	Use "bricks download [command] --help" for more information about a command.
+	Use "bricks-cli download [command] --help" for more information about a command.